 Projects created in any Digital Arts course may be used by the ART department for the purpose of promoting the student, the department and/or the university in general.
 These materials may also be used by the ART department for instructional purposes in future courses.
-Please inform the instructor in advance if you do not want your projects used.
+Please inform the instructor if you do not want your projects used.

 Any student who wishes to discuss accommodations on the basis of a disability, please come talk to me after class or during office hours.
 The goal of the Disability Services for Students Office is to help provide equal access and reasonable accommodations to BGSU students with disabilities.
 Students wishing to discuss their eligibility for such accommodations are encouraged to contact their office at 372-8495 (413 South Hall).